Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 When designing a Frontend test, defining the right Locator(s) is not always simple.
 For background information about this challenge, consult the [Knowledge base docs](../../knowledge-base/frontend-testing-for-mendix-devs#locator-challenges).

-Make sure to first [prepare the Mendix model for the Frontend Test](../configure-mta/prepare-frontend-test), and [host a Playwright Browser](../../installation/install-playwright-browser).
+Make sure to first [prepare your Mendix model](../configure-mta/prepare-mendix-project), and [host a Playwright Browser](../../installation/install-playwright-browser).

 ## Locators for Platform supported Mendix Widgets

 To see an up-to-date list of Mendix Platform supported Widgets: https://marketplace.mendix.com/link/supporttype/Platform

 Locating Mendix Widgets is made as simple as possible by Menditect.
-For Locating Mendix Widgets, use the microflows and entities from the [Playwright Testkit](../../../Tools/playwright-testkit).
+For Locating Mendix Widgets, use the microflows and entities from the [MTA Mendix Frontend Testkit](../../../Tools/playwright-testkit).

 ### 1. Determine Widget Name